Recognition Programs

 The Department of Forestry and Fire Management has a number of recognition programs to honor and acknowledge those working throughout Arizona to promote and achieve sustainable urban forests.
 Communities, stakeholders and residents are encouraged to submit nominations for recognition.

-The 2024 Urban and Community Forestry Awards Call for Nominations is Closed
+The 2024 Urban and Community Forestry Awards Call for Nominations is Open!

 The Urban and Community Forestry awards are an opportunity to bring awareness to incredible urban forestry work that is happening in our state.
 Check the award categories below which honor urban forestry partnerships, volunteers, businesses and government employees in your area.
-The annual nomination period typically opens in December.
-Please check back at that time to submit a nomination.
+We hope you'll nominate the exceptional people and projects conducting urban and community forestry work in your community!
+The deadline for nominations is January 31, 2025.

 This program recognizes trees that are the largest of their species or - Champion Trees, trees that have cultural significance and a direct connection to people - or Heritage Trees, and trees that are proven to have been in their same location before Arizona's Statehood - or Witness Trees.